VinkentLi/Bad-GD-Clone/README.md

 ./build/GDClone
 ```

-Run these commands to build for the web (note: building for web is currently not working)
+Run these commands to build for the web
 ```bash
 mkdir build-web
 cd build-web